stoeps13/connections-doc/source/admin/secure/t_sec_config_saml_for_tfim.md

     1. From the WebSphere® Application Server Integrated Solutions Console, navigate to **Global security** \> **Trust association** \> **Interceptors** \> **com.ibm.ws.security.web.saml.ACSTrustAssociationInterceptor** to set the Custom property **sso\_1.sp.login.error.page** to com.ibm.connections.concerto.services.ADFSIdPMapping if Microsoft™ Active Directory Federation Services \(ADFS\) is used.
 Otherwise, use com.ibm.connections.concerto.services.TFIMIdPMapping.
         -   TFIMIdPMapping is used for TFIM 6.2.2, SAML 2.0 IdP only.

+            !!! note
-            **Note:** When TFIM is in place, it can rely on either WebSphere or WebSEAL as a single point of contact for the SAML IdP implementation.
+    When TFIM is in place, it can rely on either WebSphere or WebSEAL as a single point of contact for the SAML IdP implementation.

         -   ADFSIdPMapping is used for MS ADFS 2.0, SAML 2.0 IdP only.
     2. Obtain the com.ibm.connections.concerto.services.jar from the [connections\_root](http://www-10.lotus.com/ldd/lcwiki.nsf/xpDocViewer.xsp?lookupName=IBM+Connections+4.5+Documentation#action=openDocument&res_title=Directory_path_conventions_ic45&content=pdcontent)/Concerto directory and copy this file into the WebSphere Application Server’s library extension folder.
 For example, copy com.ibm.connections.concerto.services.jar to:
         -   Windows™: C:\\IBM\\WebSphere\\AppServer\\lib\\ext
         -   AIX®, Linux™: /opt/IBM/WebSphere/AppServer/lib/ext
+        -   !!! note
-        -   **Note:** For a multi-node ND deployment, all the nodes must have this redirection service JAR available for the SAML TAI to pick up.
+    For a multi-node ND deployment, all the nodes must have this redirection service JAR available for the SAML TAI to pick up.

 10. Restart the deployment as follows: